queryluke/masseffect-5e-data/data/powers/dark-channel.md

 Make a ranged spell attack on a creature you can see within range.
 On a hit, you plague the target with a persistent, damaging biotic field.
 The creature is <me-condition id="primed" sub="necrotic"/> and takes 1d6 necrotic damage and 1d6 necrotic damage at the start of your turn while you maintain the spell.
-If the creature dies, dark channel transfers to the nearest hostile creature within 10m of the target.
+If the creature dies, dark channel transfers to the nearest hostile creature within <me-distance length="30" /> of the target.

 The damage increases by 1d6 when you reach the 5th level (2d6), 11th level (3d6) and 17th level (4d6).